For answers to questions not covered in this article, please call 706-721-9365 or email Human Resources.

 Can a manager consider telework or flex schedules for employees?

 Yes, a manager has the discretion to determine if it would be reasonable for an employee to work from home, an alternate location, or modify their work schedule.
 If the manager makes such a determination, he/she should work with the individual employee on modifying the employee’s business hours and/or scheduling the telework.
 It is important for managers to use this discretion wisely and appropriately.
 Not all positions are conducive to teleworking or flexible schedules.
 Teleworking should be limited to situations in which an employee is subject to quarantine.
 While now is a time that we encourage managers to be flexible, decisions around telework and flexible schedules must be reasonable.
 Managers should consult with their immediate supervisor as necessary.
-Employees must follow telework and flextime policies, except that a manager can waive the requirement to complete an agreement and may use email to confirm approval to telework.
+Employees must follow telework and flextime policies, to include recording all telework hours in the OneUSG Connect Time & Absence system, except that a manager can waive the requirement to complete an agreement and may use email to confirm approval to telework.
 Managers should use the manager telework assessment and tips for managing telework and flextime to determine which positions are viable for telework and which positions might be appropriate for flexible scheduling.
 In addition, some positions may fall into both categories.
 As managers are able to implement telework/flextime for their direct reports, managers are expected to establish a process for employees to document work assignments and completion of work assigned.
 Please prepare a written document that includes the following:

 What if my child’s school has been closed and I need to stay home to care for my child?